yannvanhalewyn/yannvanhalewyn/README.md

 # Hi, I'm Yann 👋

-**Let's Build Beautiful Things Together! 🚀**
+**Let's Build Cool Things Together! 🚀**

-Passionate about product development and automation I offer a wide spectrum of knowledge, experience and skills.
+Passionate about product development I offer a wide spectrum of knowledge, experience and skills.
 From infrastructure to UI/UX.
 From conception to released product